 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot S120 and Canon PowerShot SX420 IS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the S120 from Canon.
+Both the S120 and the SX420 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the S120 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon S120 better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.